vlobzakov/docs/docs/creating-templates/conditions-and-iterations.md

 	}
 }
 ```
-In `execCmd` action compute nodes addresses are rewrited in balancer node and reload nginx service.
-Events are `onAfterScaleIn` and `onAfterScaleOut` will executed after add or remove compute node.
+As a result of execCmd, compute nodes internal IP addresses are rewritten within balancer configs and *NGINX* balancer node is reloaded. `onAfterScaleIn` and `onAfterScaleOut` events are executed immediately after adding or removing a compute node.

-###Iteration by all nodes in environment:
+###Iteration by all nodes in environment

 ```
 {